 We got a singular matrix here, it'll only have one pivot.

-You see that that's a rank one matrix, two six is a -- six eighteen is a multiple of two six, the matrix is singular it only has one pivot, so the pivot test doesn't quite pass.
-The -- let me do the x transpose Ax.
-Now this is -- the novelty now.
+You see that that's a rank one matrix, two six is a -- six eighteen is a multiple of two six, the matrix is singular it only has one pivot, so the pivot test doesn't quite

-x is any vector now, so lemme compute, so any vector, lemme call its components x1 and x2, so that's x.
-And I put in here A.
+OK.
+What I looking at when I look at this new combination, x transpose Ax. x is any vector now, so lemme compute, so any vector, lemme call its components x1 and x2, so that's x.

 Let's, let's use this example two six, six eighteen, and here's x transposed, so x1 x2.